-Dale offers individual and relationship Heartwork sessions, in person and via telephone or Skype or Face Time.
+Dale offers individual and relationship Heartwork sessions, in person and via telephone or Zoom, Skype or Face Time.

 Teleconference Inner Work Group

 “Inquiry reminds me to come to this moment, where self surrenders to curiosity about the unknown, bringing gifts of awareness and understanding.
 It is potent in a group in that when all minds become one inquiry, issues are seen quickly and deeply.
 Doing inquiry trades is a most intimate way of connecting with self and others.” – LS